isomorphic-software/smartclient-docs/classes/Callbacks.md

 | value | [Any](#type-any) | false | — | value to validate |
 | record | [Object](../reference.md#type-object) | false | — | Field values for record being validated. |
 | additionalContext | [Object](../reference.md#type-object) | false | — | Object containing extra context which may be useful to the condition function.
 Contains the following properties:

-*   validatorDefinition: the [ValidatorDefinition](../reference_2.md#object-validatordefinition) for the validator being processed.
-This allows easy access to custom validator defintion properties while evaluating the condition.
-*   component: the DynamicForm or ListGrid being validated
+component: the DynamicForm or ListGrid being validated

-*   rowNum: the row number of the cell being validated (only if component is a ListGrid)
+rowNum: the row number of the cell being validated (only if component is a ListGrid)

-*   colNum: the column number of the cell being validated (only if component is a ListGrid) |
+colNum: the column number of the cell being validated (only if component is a ListGrid) |

 ### Returns